rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ### Satan

-A seraphim, an angel created completely good and given the task as guardian of the earth, protector of the terrestrial order..
+The *adversary* or literally the *accuser*, by tradition a seraphim (and/or cherubim), an angel created completely good and as guardian of the earth, protector of the terrestrial order.
-By his will he turned against his own nature, turned against God ...
+By his pride he turned against his own nature, turned against God.
+This is the snake in the garden, and the chief over all of the demons (fallen angels or otherwise).

 !!! quote "Job 1:6"
     Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.

-adversary
+In Job, Satan does not necessarily refer to the same serpent in the garden, but to the role of accuser.
+And we see prophetic passages comparing earthly kings to Lucifer (such as in Isaiah, in the song of contempt over the king of Babylon).

 !!! quote "Isaiah 14:12-15"
     How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!